 The famous Trans-Siberian railway passes beside the lake, bordering it by the southwest corner, with stops in the cities of Irkutsk and Ulan-Ude.
 This section is spectacular, with 200 bridges and 33 tunnels.
 This area is “only” about 5000 km far from Moscow (3 days) and 4000 km of Vladivostok (3 days) in the Pacific.

 As you can see in this map, the lake is shaped like a crescent.
-It is the largest freshwater lake in the world (31,000 km2, like Catalonia or Belgium) and the deepest (1600 m maximum depth), and the world’s oldest (about 25-30 million years ago).
+It is the largest freshwater lake by volume in the world (23,600 km3), it contains more water than the North American Great Lakes combined, although it is not the largest by surface (31,000 km2), due to because it is the deepest (1600 m maximum depth).
+It is aldo the world’s oldest (about 25-30 million years ago).
 The lake is in a rift, where tectonic plates are separating, and so it widens gradually.

 It has an enormous biodiversity, with over 1700 species of plants and animals, 2/3 of which are endemic, and in 1996 UNESCO declared it a World Heritage Site.
 With minimum temperatures of -20°C most of the winter, lake Baikal is frozen for half the year.